kimono-koans/httm/README.md

 ```bash
 ➜ sudo httm -S /etc/samba/smb.conf
 ```
-Browse all files, recursively, in a folder backed up via `rsync` to a remote share, and view unique versions on remote snapshots directly (only available for btrfs-snapper and ZFS datasets).
+Browse all files, recursively, in a folder backed up via `rsync` to a remote share, and view unique versions on remote snapshots directly (only available for BTRFS Snapper and ZFS datasets).
 ```bash
 # mount the share
 ➜ open smb://<your name>@<your remote share>.local/Home
 # execute httm
 ➜ httm -i -R /Volumes/Home
 ```
-Browse all files, recursively, in your MacOS home directory backed up via `rsync` to a ZFS/btrfs remote share, shared via `smbd`, and view unique versions on remote snapshots.
+Browse all files, recursively, in your MacOS home directory backed up via `rsync` to a ZFS or BTRFS Snapper remote share, shared via `smbd`, and view unique versions on remote snapshots.
 Note: The difference from above is, here, you're browsing files from a "live" directory:
 ```bash
 # mount the share
 ➜ open smb://<your name>@<your remote share>.local/Home